-Wilson and ors v UK - decision by the European Court of Human Rights that forced a change in UK law to bar employers from inducing workers to give up their right to be part of a collective bargaining arrangement
+Wilson and ors v UK - decision by the European Court of Human Rights that forced a change in UK law to bar employers from inducing workers to give up their right to be part of a trade union collective bargaining arrangement;

-R (Bectu) v Department of Trade and Industry - European Court of Justice decision giving workers a right to holiday from day one by ruling that inclusion of a 13-week qualifying period in the UK legislation implementing the working time directive was incompatible with the directive
+R (Bectu) v Department of Trade and Industry - European Court of Justice decision giving workers a right to holiday from day one by ruling that inclusion of a 13-week qualifying period in the UK legislation implementing the working time directive was incompatible with the directive;

 Dines v Initial Healthcare Services - Court of Appeal decision that a change of contractor following a competitive tendering exercise amounted to the transfer of an undertaking, securing rights for thousands of public sector cleaning, catering and other staff.

 A former Chair of the Industrial Law Society, Stephen remains a member.